elchead/blog/content/posts/life-philosophy/index.md

 Don’t stick to past traits just because that’s how people know you.

 Change the way you act, look and talk.

-### Filter  / Focus
-Focus on the relevant.
-Most gossip and daily news are not worth knowing.

-Do what you do whole-heartedly.
-Choose full attention to detail over absent-mindedness.

-Find your skill to master.
-"Mastery is a long-term pursuit, an investment that avoids the distraction of temporary impulses.
-You spend time intentionally.
-People don't fail by choosing the wrong path - they fail by not choosing.
-Passion comes after you start getting good." - How to live, Derek Sivers

-Focus your energy on a few friends rather than spreading it over a dozen.
-Cut ties with people that don't align with your values.

 ### Accept and take responsibility
 Embrace the present how it is.
 When something bothers you, find the causing belief and and change it.